 For buyers, that means the smartest approach is often to focus on the matches you most want to attend rather than expecting one ticket product to cover the full tournament.
 Some supporters target a specific knockout tie, some want a major league-phase night, and others are looking ahead to premium fixtures later in the competition if their team progresses.

-Club rules vary by team, round, and season.
-I can’t verify every club’s current live policy right now, so this is best used as a general UCL club criteria table, not as a claim that every club applies every rule in the same way.
+Club rules vary by team, round and season.
+We can't verify every club's current live policy, so this is best used as a general UCL club criteria table, not as a claim that every club applies every rule in the same way.

 | Criteria | How UCL clubs usually apply it to season pass holders |